Zydak/Vulkan-Path-Tracer/README.md

 \end{gather*}
 $$

-And that gives me the final BSDF $f$ and it's PDF $p$.
+And that gives me the final BSDF $f$ and it's PDF $p$ given outgoing direction $\mathbf{L}$.

-That's how the entire BSDF presents:
+Here's a little presentation of the BRDF with varying parameters for each lobe:
 ![BSDF](./Gallery/BSDF.png)

 ## Energy compensation